-In the data driven Six Sigma approach, it is important to understand the concept of probability distributions.
+In the data-driven Six Sigma approach, it is important to understand the concept of probability distributions.
 Probability distributions tell us how likely an event is bound to occur.
 Different types of data will have different types of distributions.
 Why do we need to know this?
-Well, in Lean Six Sigma Course we learn that probability distributions affect the types of statistical tools that are valid for that kind of data.
+Well, in the Lean Six Sigma Course we learn that probability distributions affect the types of statistical tools that are valid for that kind of data.
 So, when you have finished a reputable Lean training course and are able to apply Six Sigma practices, you will need to know what type of probability distribution is relevant to the data that you have collected during the Six Sigma Measure phase of your project’s DMAIC process.

 What is Probability?

 Let us first briefly understand what probability means.
 The word “probability” refers to a probable or likely event.
 Probability is a measure or estimation of how likely it is that something will happen or that a statement is true.
 Probabilities are given a value between 0 (0% chance or will not happen) and 1 (100% chance or will happen).
 The higher the degree of probability, the more likely the event is to happen, or, in a longer series of samples, the greater the number of times such event is expected to happen.
 In other words, the probability of an event is the measure of the chance that the event will occur as a result of an experiment.